 5 sources (Interdigital, Huawei, Ericsson, vivo, Interdigital) reported the evaluation results of power consumption compared to AlwaysOn (baseline) scheme, with DU, 100MHz bandwidth, DDDSU TDD format, as shown in Table 41 to Table 43.

-Comparing to UE always on, following is observed for VR/AR, 30Mbps, 10ms PDB:
+Comparing to UE always on, following is observed for CG, 30Mbps, 15ms PDB:

 According to 1 source (Interdigital), for R15/16CDRX power saving scheme, the power saving gain is in the range of {6.64%} for low load with no % of satisfied UE loss.